department-of-veterans-affairs/vets-website/_healthcare/apply.md

 <div class="row" markdown="0">
 <div class="small-12 columns usa-content" markdown="1">
 <div markdown="1">
-VA health care includes regular checkups with your primary care doctor, as well as access to specialists, such as cardiologists, gynecologists, and mental health providers.
+VA health care includes regular checkups with your primary care doctor and access to specialists, such as cardiologists, gynecologists, and mental health providers.
 You can also get home health care and geriatric care, as well as medical equipment, prosthetics, and prescriptions.
 <div class="row">
     <div class="small-12 columns">
         <a class="usa-button-primary va-button-primary" href="/healthcare/apply/application">Apply Online for VA Health Care</a>